DanielMolinaR/danielmolinar.github.io/content/proposals/padelshop.en.md

 ## Proposal #1:

-This proposal encapsulates the development of the user interface including the filter, the graph and the list of products in a responsive way, meaning an usable and reliable interface for multiple devices.
-Some functionalities won't be developed due to the way this approach such as the administrator panel for managing the showing rackets.
+This proposal encapsulates the development of the user interface including the filter, the graph and the list of products in a responsive way, meaning a usable and reliable interface for multiple devices.
+Some functionalities won't be developed due to this approach, such as, the administrator panel for managing the shown rackets.
 The displayed data will come from a file injected into the website through code.
 This solution would be part of the current padelshop website, and it won't need any additional hosting platform.

 ### Scope of work, Timeline & Phases